-- Guidance has been updated to reflect the extension of the role of the virtual school head to include a non-statutory responsibility for oversight of the attendance, attainment, and progress of children with a social worker. - Virtual school heads should identify and engage with key professionals to help them understand the role they have in improving outcomes for children.
+- Guidance has been updated to reflect the extension of the role of the virtual school head to include a non-statutory responsibility for oversight of the attendance, attainment, and progress of children with a social worker and those with kinship care arrangements. - Virtual school heads should identify and engage with key professionals to help them understand the role they have in improving outcomes for children.